 Improving OTIF Performance Through Supply Chain Visibility & Collaboration

 In today’s increasingly competitive global market, retailers and suppliers are constantly under pressure to meet on-time and in-full (OTIF) delivery standards.
 Falling short can lead to costly chargebacks, lost revenue, and strained customer relationships.
-Despite this reality, many companies still operate with limited supply chain visibility, disconnected systems, and outdated processes—making it challenging to improve OTIF metrics.
+Despite this reality, many companies still operate with limited supply chain visibility, disconnected systems, and outdated processes, making it challenging to improve OTIF metrics.

-What is OTIF and why does it matter?
+What is OTIF and Why Does it Matter?

 OTIF is a critical supply chain KPI that measures logistics performance.
 It refers to a supplier’s ability to deliver goods within the requested delivery windows and in full quantities ordered.